 - Commit to full-time employment (36 hours per week) for 10 weeks.
 Day, PM, night, weekend, and holidays may be included

-- Complete the online application through Workday
+- Complete the online application on our find a career page

 - Include a professional resume

 - Attach a cover letter with thoughtful responses to the following essay questions:

 - Describe why you have selected nursing as your career path

 - Share an experience from your clinicals in which you demonstrated your capacity for human compassion.
 Explain why the experience made an impression on you as a student nurse.